KGB-FM: History

-One longtime fixture on KGB-FM, and on San Diego rock radio in general, was The DSC Show.
+One longtime fixture on KGB-FM and San Diego rock radio was The DSC Show.
 The morning zoo program, hosted by Dave Rickards, Shelly Dunn, and Cookie "Chainsaw" Randolph, debuted on KGB-FM in 1990 as The Dawn Patrol.
 In 1994, the program moved to KIOZ (originally at 102.1 FM, now at 105.3), where it was renamed The Dave, Shelly and Chainsaw Show and aired for three years.
 Upon returning to KGB-FM in 1997, the show's name was shortened to The DSC, and from August 2, 2010 to July 19, 2018, the program was broadcast on KFMB-FM (100.7).
 Prior to the show's cancellation, co-host Shelly Dunn announced her retirement from radio broadcasting.
 On August 6, 2018, The DSC Show returned to KGB-FM once again, with the remainder of the cast, but ultimately ended in December 2022 when the hosts retired.
 The next month, "KGB Mornings with Sarah, Boyer and Clint" made its debut.

 KGB-FM airs The Beatles Radio Show, hosted by Ken Dashow, on Sundays.

 Notable promotions

 The World Famous 101 KGB-FM/San Diego Chicken

-In 1974, KGB introduced the "KGB-FM 101 Chicken," an advertising mascot played by Ted Giannoulas.
+In 1974, KGB introduced the "KGB-FM 101 Chicken", an advertising mascot played by Ted Giannoulas.
 Ted, then a student at San Diego State University, was hired to wear a chicken outfit for a promotion to distribute KGB Easter eggs to children at the San Diego Wild Animal Park.
 The KGB Chicken, whose wacky but fun antics entertained steadily larger crowds, moved on to be featured at concerts and sporting events, including appearances at more than 520 consecutive San Diego Padres baseball games.
 Conflict emerged, however, between the station and Giannoulas, and he was dismissed in 1977.
 Another unnamed employee was hired to take his place, which triggered a lawsuit by Giannoulas.

-After a court found in his favor in June 1979, Giannoulas was allowed to continue to perform in a chicken costume, but not the same one as the original costume.
-His return, this time as the San Diego Chicken, was witnessed by 47,000 people at what was called a "Grand Hatching" event, where he emerged from a Styrofoam egg as the theme from 2001: A Space Odyssey played.
-Since then, Giannoulas, and his alternate ego The Chicken, has represented the city of San Diego and 101 KGB-FM.
+After a court found his favor in June 1979, Giannoulas was allowed to continue performing in a chicken costume, but not the same as the original costume.
+His return, this time as the San Diego Chicken was witnessed by 47,000 people at what was called a "Grand Hatching" event, where he emerged from a Styrofoam egg as Also sprach Zarathustra (composed by Richard Strauss) played.
+Since then, Giannoulas and his alternate ego, The Chicken, have represented the city of San Diego and 101 KGB-FM.